 In this article, we will explore why you shouldn’t light wood products in a gas fireplace.
 Hang on as we also explain the extreme dangers associated with doing so and how you can convert a gas fireplace into a wood-burning one if need be.

 Almost like an ordinary wood fireplace, a gas-burning fireplace is an aesthetically-designed source of heat that is connected to a propane or natural gas feeder line.
 The log set is designed to look like natural wood that burns in the fireplace.
 It also has a unique ventilation system that doesn’t consist of a chimney, meaning you can’t burn wood because the smoke and vapors won’t vent outside at all.

-Hazards of Burning Wood in a Gas Fireplace
+The 4 Reasons Why You Shouldn’t Burn Wood in a Gas Fireplace

 We can’t emphasize enough the importance of not burning wood in gas fireplaces without mentioning the dangers associated with it.
 The following are the severe issues you are likely to encounter:

 Your gas fireplace is designed to burn gas fuel only, thanks to its unique ventilation system.
 You can guess where the smoke will go if you burn wood in it: inside your house, disturbing the quality of the indoor air.

 The colorless and odorless byproduct of burning fuel (carbon monoxide) will not only affect your body’s internal tissues but also threaten your life.